np1011/FlightDelaysDSCI521/README.md

 - Different airports experienced different weather impacts (LaGuardia vs Douglas).
 - Predicting at the airport level was more successful than all US
 - Tree-based models performed the best.
 Could improvements be made in the handling of categorical vs continuous data in order to make other models work?
 Would additional data pre-processing help?
+-The Naïve bayes classifier did not show a sufficiently strong relationship between the weather events and flight delays.
+It also did not show a strong relationship between non-weather factors and flight delays.
+-Of the features tested with the model,  Average monthly passengers per airline and average wind at airport, seemed to show the strongest correlation to flight delays.
+However, f-scores for all features sets were low.

 ## Challenges and Limitations